smithjasonm/tictactoe/README.md

 ## Turbolinks

 For ease and productivity of development and maintenance, the application favors the use of [Turbolinks](https://github.com/turbolinks/turbolinks) rather than the use of a client-side JavaScript framework.
-Turbolinks offers fast page reloads as a viable alternative to front-end view rendering.
+Turbolinks offers fast page reloads as a viable alternative to client-side view rendering.

 ## Action Cable